open223/docs.open223.info/_sources/guides/brick-rec.md

 The use of the QUDT annotations and Brick types means that this 223 model is also a valid Brick model!

 Using Brick can simplify some queries against the model.
-Without Brick, finding the `bldg:air-temp` entity would require this query:
+For example, finding the `bldg:air-temp` entity without Brick would require this query:

 ```sparql
 PREFIX bldg: <urn:ex/>